chentaohuang/Topic-Guided-Radiology-Report-Generation/README.md

 The code of the paper:  Report is a Mixture of Topics: Topic-Guided Radiology Report Generation

-### The code will be continuously optimized to enhance both simplicity and convenience in deployment.
+### The code will be continuously formulated to enhance both simplicity and convenience in deployment.

 ## Step 1: Pre-process